Roofing CRM Software: Top 5 Picks Compared for 2026

 – Per-user pricing adds up fast for larger companies

-– Reporting is good but not best-in-class
+– Reporting is good but not the best

 Best for: Roofing companies of all sizes, especially those doing insurance work

-### 2. AccuLynx — Enterprise Roofing Platform
+2. AccuLynx — Enterprise Roofing Platform

 Price: Quote-based (~$60–$150/user/month typically) | Demo only